Healthcare in Remote and Extreme Environments

 This unit reflects the additional skills needed by clinicians in remote environments and focuses on radiography, ultrasound, regional anaesthesia, physiotherapy and dentistry and the curriculum reflects to a large extent some of the additional training undertaken by Australian Antarctic Division doctors prior to deployment.
 The unit is not “taught” in the conventional sense, but rather you will gather evidence that you meet the requirements and will gain credit for this unit.
 Contact us for details.

-Advanced Diagnostic Reasoning in Out of Hospital Practice (Paramedics Only)
+Advanced Clinical Reasoning in Out of Hospital Practice (Paramedics Only)

-This online unit is part of the Master of Advanced Paramedicine (Specialisation) (M7T), and is included here for paramedics who are looking to make the leap from conventional paramedic practice into providing care in remote and extreme environments.
-This unit bridges that gap.
+This online unit is included for paramedics who are looking to make the leap from conventional paramedic practice into providing care in remote and extreme environments.

 Course breakdown